EgeOnderX/Espy32/README.md

 **Developed from scratch by Ege.**

-> **NOTE:** The previous version may run a bit slow due to some unexpected errors encountered today like this:
+> **NOTE:** The other version may be a little slower to appear on GitHub because, for some reason, these errors occurred today:

 ```
 ets Jul 29 2019 12:21:46